readham1010/retalApp2/retalApp2/README.md

 ﻿# Movies retalApp2

-NodeJS APIs console application to manage renting movies to the customers using Restful APIs.
+NodeJS APIs console application to rent movies to the customers using Restful APIs.

 There are 5 API route handlers: users, genres, movies, customers, & rentals